IADT-projects/y4-project-CSLI10/Source/README.md

-To compile and run the application open this folder in Visual Studio Code and run npm install.
-When that is finished run npx expo start.
+To compile and run the application open this folder in Visual Studio Code and run 'npm install'.
+When that is finished run 'npx expo start'.